Better Angels (Agent Carter): Casting

 In January 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson, respectively.
 It was also revealed that the guest cast for the episode would include Currie Graham as Calvin Chadwick, Dominic Cooper as Howard Stark, Kurtwood Smith as Vernon Masters, Chris Browning as Rufus Hunt, Randy Sklar as Kenneth, Walter Roach as rawhide kid, Clayton Norcross as sheriff, Rey Valentin as Agent Vega, Hope Lauren as gorgeous blonde, John Balma as Torrance and Chris Harrison as massive guard.
 Sklar, Roach, Norcross, Valentin, Lauren, and Harrison did not receive guest star credit in the episode, while Everett and Austin received guest star credit instead of regular starring.
 Graham, Cooper, Smith, and Browning reprise their roles from earlier in the series.

 Release

-Broadcast

 "Better Angels" was first aired in the United States on ABC on January 26, 2016.
+The episode debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.